bkoprucu/jekyll4test/_posts/2023-10-15-Cat-Adopting.md

 ### Other people, petting

-It is best to not to disturb the cat for the first day, esp. for first couple hours.
+It is best to not disturb the cat for the first day, esp. for first couple hours.
 They may be quite scared and confused.
 Leaving them in their previously arranged ['Base'](#calm-base) is a good idea.
 Guests, to much noise, many people showing attention is for them stressful.

 Later on, petting should be done by first allowing the cat to smell your hand, by slowly approaching from the chin, basically surrendering yourself, letting the cat decide whether they want to be petted or not.